nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 1. User requests to add a task.

-2. System accepts the command & parameters and create task.

-3. System displays successful message to User.
+2. System accepts the command & parameters, creates the task and displays successful message to User.

-4. Use case ends.
+3. Use case ends.

 ##### Extensions

 1a.
-User entered an invalid command
+User entered an invalid command.

 * 1a1.
 System display unsuccessful message.